kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

 ## Goal

-- Make configuration done with `@BotKube` commands persistent.
+- Make configuration done with `@Botkube` commands persistent.
 - Read configuration both from installation/upgrade config (ConfigMap) and also commands.

 ## Current approach

-### Configuration persistence for BotKube commands
+### Configuration persistence for Botkube commands

-BotKube commands change runtime configuration and it is not persisted.
+Botkube commands change runtime configuration and it is not persisted.

 ### Reloading configuration

 Config watcher watches for ConfigMap changes and restarts the app if it was updated.

-Before restart, BotKube messages:
+Before restart, Botkube messages:

 > Looks like the configuration is updated for cluster 'not-configured'.
 I shall halt my watch till I read it.

 and then:

 > My watch has ended for cluster 'not-configured'!
-Please send @BotKube notifier start to enable notification once BotKube comes online.
+Please send @Botkube notifier start to enable notification once Botkube comes online.

-Once online, BotKube says:
+Once online, Botkube says:

 > ...and now my watch begins for cluster 'not-configured'! :crossed_swords: